halts/libucontext/README.md

 # `libucontext`

-`libucontext` is a library which provides the `ucontext.h` C API.
-Unlike other implementations, it faithfully follows the kernel process ABI when doing context swaps.
+`libucontext` is a library which provides the `ucontext.h` C API without colliding with ucontext.

-Notably, when combined with `gcompat`, it provides a fully compatible implementation of the ucontext functions that are ABI compatible with glibc.
+It is a fork of [kaniini/libucontext][1].

 ## supported architectures